 ORPHANS LEAD THE WAY

 The Blood Diamonds war of Sierra Leone was infamous for child soldiers and horrific violence.
 It not only destroyed so much of the country, but also traumatized the population.
 The Child Rescue Centre (CRC) is a United Methodist Orphanage that was founded to protect children during the War.
 Ending up there unplanned, I met orphan youth with vision and hope waiting to be actualized.
-Soon some friends and I were building homes for widows in a remote village and reaching out to the illiterate children there with the CRC youth.
+Seeking to empower one of the orphan youth with an ambitious dream, some friends and I funded and organized the construction of homes for widows in his remote village.
+When I went to see the houses, I brought the CRC youth with me to run a VBS for the illiterate children of the village.
 Knowing these kids were missing opportunity, the youth challenged us to educate them.
 Starting with the education of five village children, YVA was born.

-Although we have fixed wells, opened a solar powered health center and protected the area from the Ebola epidemic, we are really about empowering youth through education and God’s hope and compassion.
+Although we have fixed wells, opened a solar powered health center and helped protect the area from the Ebola epidemic, we have come to focus on empowering youth through education and God’s hope and compassion.
 Our original scholarship program with the five children has developed into a comprehensive leadership and character development mission utilizing church community and weekly American mentor sessions.
 Our primary school has triggered amazing, un-looked for progress in attitudes towards girls education and in our focus on creative confidence through the arts.
-Hoping to spread and share our work we brought a team of six Americans in 2016 and seven in 2017, holding medical clinics and school programs for the arts and basic literacy.
+Hoping to spread and share our work we brought a team of six Americans in 2016 and seven in 2017, holding medical clinics and school programs for the arts and English literacy.
 At the request of the Muslim villagers, we started a church and in an amazingly courageous commitment, our board member Reverend Enid Benjamin spent five months in the village to encourage the church and the school.
 Always though, we’ve been led and inspired by youth…their judgment, their vision, their ideas.
 Many of the orphans I met years ago have worked for us and now comprise our staff.

 Young Vision Africa has always been about the vision of young Africans.